LiagkaAikaterini/E-Library/README.md

 ## Configuration
 To run this project locally on your machine, follow these steps:

-**1.** Make sure you have downloaded the appropriate javafx-sdk for your Operating System by the [official website](https://gluonhq.com/products/javafx/).
+**1.** Make sure you have downloaded the appropriate `javafx-sdk` for your Operating System by the [official website](https://gluonhq.com/products/javafx/).

 **2.** Clone this GitHub Repository using the command:
    ```bash
    git clone https://github.com/LiagkaAikaterini/E-Library.git
 ```

-**3.** Delete the .vscode/launch.json file: This file is specific to the original environment and must be recreated for your setup.
+**3.** Delete the `.vscode/launch.json` file: This file is specific to the original environment and must be recreated for your setup.

-**4.** Recreate the .vscode/launch.json file.
-If you are using Visual Studio Code, which is the environment in which the project was developed in, you can simply use the "Add Configuration" option to generate a new launch.json file.
+**4.** Recreate the `.vscode/launch.json` file.
+If you are using Visual Studio Code, which is the environment in which the project was developed in, you can simply use the "Add Configuration" option to generate a new `launch.json` file.

-**5.** Add a vmArgs line: In the newly created .vscode/launch.json file, add the following line under configurations:
+**5.** Add a `vmArgs` line: In the newly created `.vscode/launch.json` file, add the following line under configurations:
    ```bash
    "vmArgs": "--module-path local-path-to-your-javafx-sdk/lib --add-modules javafx.controls,javafx.fxml"
 ```
       Where the local-path-to-your-javafx-sdk should be replaced with the local path to the JavaFX SDK in your machine.

+**6.** To run the project, simply execute the `App.java` file.